Florida Bioluminescence Kayaking Tours

 The dinoflagellate bioluminescence, when disturbed, is bright enough to light up a cove of trees Neon Blue from a distance, so visibility on a Sit On Top Kayak is not an issue.

-Our bioluminescence season opens officially on Memorial weekend!
-Technically the season lasts from June thru October, but we've seen sightings as late as January.
+Our bioluminescence plankton season opens officially on Memorial weekend!
+Technically the season lasts from May thru October 31st, but we've seen sightings as late as January.
 The darker the evening the brighter the bioluminescence will be.

 No two adventures will be the same as nature is constantly on the move.
 No cheesy rehearsed scripts here just guides well versed in their environment.